fx-giant/giant-documentations/visual/timeline-chart.md

 ### US President Deaths and Terms
 A list of USA Presidents term length along with their deaths can be displayed using Timeline Chart.
 This use case uses a flow that has a start and end date using the year format.
 Download sample data [here](./sample-data/timeline-chart/US-president-death.xlsx).

 As the sample dataset has provided with numerous different fields, the key fields to use are **President**, **Elected Year** and **End Year**.
-Another field that could be used within the chart is the **Cause of Death**, as it could be placed to sort out the presidents that had different causes of death.
+Another field that could be used within the chart is the **Image of President**, as it could be placed to make the images of the presidents appear as the marker within the chart.

 |Bindings |Field to Select|
 |---|---|